prakashryaana/FarmWebPortal/src/prompt_helper.md

-FreeText - it means textbox with max 100 characters FreeTextLong - it means textbox with max 250 characters DateTime - format 'dd-MM-yyyy hh:mm:ss' in 24hr format UTC DateOnly - format 'dd-MM-yyyy' in UTC
+FreeText - it means textbox with max 100 characters FreeTextLong - it means textbox with max 250 characters DateTime - format 'dd-MM-yyyy hh:mm:ss' in 24hr format UTC DateOnly - format 'dd-MM-yyyy', display local
-TimeOnly - format 'hh-mm-ss' in 24hr format UTC
+TimeOnly - format 'hh-mm-ss' in 24hr format UTC, display local

 NOTE - all datetimes selected/shown/displayed in UI will be in Local datetime, but should be sent as UTC to backend